kit2824bad161/Attendance-calculator/README.md

 # Attendance-calculator
-i have created a simple attendance management system to calculate the numuber of present and absent
+i have created a simple attendance management system to calculate the number of present and absent